davydovanton/davydovanton.github.io/_posts/2015-11-01-write-simple-lisp-on-ruby-part-1.md

 end
 {% endhighlight %}

-Как видите, мы реализовали основной функционал, реализацию арифмитических методов, а так же реализацию таких методов как `true`, `false`, `list`, etc я оставляю на совести читателя.
-As you can see we realize base functional.
+As you can see we did basic functionality of the our interpreter.
 Implementating of arithmetic methods, and implementing methods such as `true`,` false`, `list`, etc I leave on the conscience of the reader.

 ## REPL
-Идея, как и реализация repl невероятно простая: вы, в бесконечном цикле, берете строку от пользователя, обрабатывайте ее, после чего печатаете результат.
-In base REPL have realy symple idea: repl takes single user inputs, evaluates them, and returns the result to the user.
+In main REPL have realy simple idea: repl takes single user inputs, evaluates them, and returns the result to the user.
+And all this is happening in an infinite loop:
 {% highlight ruby %}
 def repl(prompt = 'lisp >> ')
   while true